Share this Article

 “Learn what else is for sale in the same building or in the same neighborhood,” says certified staging expert Anne Kenney, founder of Anne Kenney Associates.
 Partner with your broker, who knows the comps, and be strategic in your staging.

 This will in turn enable you to aim for the target demographic.
-“I wouldn’t stage a renovated loft in Tribeca the same as I would a prewar on the Upper East Side,” says Taylor Spellman, CEO and creative director of Taylor Spellman New York, an interior design and staging firm.
+For example, you wouldn’t stage a renovated loft in Tribeca the same as a prewar on the Upper East Side.

-Hakakian of ddc emphasizes giving each space a design sensibility to create an atmosphere (and experience) that appeals to the widest audience without being too generic.
-“The way we do that is by adding texture through fabrics and materials and accessories, which are so important.
+Hakakian emphasizes giving each space a design sensibility to create an atmosphere (and experience) that appeals to the widest audience without being too generic.
+“The way we do that is by adding texture through fabrics and materials and accessories, which are so important,” he says.

 In the end, it’s all about striking a balance and making your apartment more inviting and exciting than others.